codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 **Namespace resource labels**
 Optional.
 The label of the namespace resource to which you are installing the hybrid runtime.
 Labels are required to identify the networks that need access during installation, as is the case when using services meshes such as Istio for example.
+For Gateway APIs, use the namespace label if defined to reference the runtine in the `allowedRoutes.namespaces`.

 * CLI wizard and Silent install: Add the `--namespace-labels` flag, and define the labels in `key=value` format.
 Separate multiple labels with `commas`.